 I am a husband and father of two, living in the town of St Ives, Cambridgeshire, England.

 We have two cats and a dog.
-I have a a growing collection of old computers and an old Jaguar.
+I have a a growing collection of old computers and memories of an old Jaguar.

 I successfully stood for election to St Ives Town Council as an Independent in 2016 and again in 2018.
 In 2019 my fellow Town Councillors elected me as Deputy Town Mayor, and in 2020 as Town Mayor.

 For my day job, I have spent over 15 years as an Embedded Systems Consultant for several Cambridge based product design consultancies.
-I am currently working at 42 Technology in St Ives.
+I am currently working at Ferrous Systems remotely from my home town of St Ives, providing consulting and training in Rust.

 My collection currently includes: